 The method the health doctor utilized to remove the mole affects how long it takes for the scar to heal.
 The many ways for eliminating moles consist of:

 - Shaving: Among the most popular methods for removing moles, shaving may leave your skin pink for a while and frequently leaves minimal scarring.

 - Surgical removal: To totally remove a mole, the surgeon needs to cut down the fat beneath the skin when the mole appears large enough, usually with a diameter larger than 8 millimeters.
 If the wound is larger, it may be more football-shaped rather than circular.
-The skin will be repaired by a surgeon.
+A cosmetic surgeon in Orange County will repair the skin.

-- Laser: This procedure may not always leave no scars but is more successful with shallow moles.
+- Laser: Laser mole removal Orange County may not always leave no scars but is more successful with shallow moles.

 - Radio wave: According to some researchers, this method leaves very minor scarring.

 There are three stages to the healing of a scar following a mole removal procedure:

 - Inflammatory stage: This initial phase lasts for around 5 days and begins about 12 hours after surgery.